MCP Server

 The MCP Server supports two authentication methods:

-- Clerk OAuth (primary) — When you connect through a supported client like Cursor or Claude Desktop, you'll sign in with your Context Repo account.
+- Sign in with Context Repo (primary) — When you connect through a supported client like Cursor or Claude Desktop, you'll sign in with your Context Repo account through a hosted OAuth flow.
 This is the recommended method and happens automatically during setup.

 - API Key (fallback) — Generate an API key from Dashboard > Settings > API Keys and pass it as the authentication token.
 This works with any MCP-compatible client and is useful for programmatic access.